Seed Grant Program

 Application Procedure

 The application should be composed in an MS-Word compatible format using 12-point fonts and 1” margins.
 Text shall be double-spaced.
 Each Roman-numerated section should begin on a new page.
-Proposals that do not meet the formatting expectations will be returned unreviewed.
+Proposals that do not meet the formatting expectations are subject to being returned unreviewed.

 1. Cover Page: Project title, name(s) of principal investigator(s), department/school(s), contact information.